-Your system supports enterprise class hard drives.
-Enterprise class drives are designed for 24x7 operating environment.
-Selecting the correct drive class enables the critical areas of quality, functionality, performance, and reliability to be optimized for the target implementation.
+Your system supports entry hard drives and enterprise class hard drives.
+Entry hard drives are designed for 5x8 operating environment with less workload rating to drives, and enterprise class drives are designed for 24x7 operating environment.
+Selecting the correct drive class enables optimization of the critical areas of quality, functionality, performance, and reliability for the target implementation.